superluminar-io/fullstack-serverless-workshop/docs/next.md

   - Create a [CloudWatch Alarm for the REST API](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-apigatewayv2-alpha-readme.html#metrics)
   - Enable [X-Ray for the AWS lambda functions](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda-readme.html#lambda-with-x-ray-tracing) and get familiar with tracing
   - Create a [metric based on an AWS Lambda log output](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_logs-readme.html#metric-filters)
-- Testing
-  - The integration tests could be combined for a full journey: With the first test we create a note, with the second one we list the notes, but we could also check if the created note is part of the list of notes.
 - Continuous Delivery (Advanced)
   - Create a deployment pipeline with [CDK Pipelines](https://docs.aws.amazon.com/cdk/api/latest/docs/pipelines-readme.html)
 - Security (Advanced)